The Problem with Fur Fashion

-5. Fur is often mislabelled and sold to consumers as faux or from a different species such as dog or cat.
+5. Fur is often mislabelled and sold to consumers as faux or from a different species such as a dog or cat.
 Video footage here.
 News publishing here.
-If you want to learn more about how to physically tell if a fur is real or faux please watch this video by the Humane Society.
+If you want to learn more about how to physically tell if the fur is real or faux please watch this video by the Humane Society.

 6. Fur farming is harmful to the environment.
 Wastes from this mass production of animals pollute rivers and streams nearby, which goes into our air and so on…

-On a lighter note, here is some footage of animals who were enslaved in the fur industry but were rescued (click here for video).
+On a lighter note, here is some footage of animals who were enslaved in the fur industry but were rescued (click here for the video).
 Still feeling guilty?
 If you have any fur please consider donating it to a rescue group or sanctuary for orphaned animals.
 This fur will keep them warm and comfort them in the absence of their mother.
 A great way to give it back to the animals instead of tossing it out.